 Do you ever find yourself surrounded by negative thoughts?
 Do you feel defeated, as though your hard circumstances will never change and God doesn’t even care at all?

-Early this year I was feeling low, surrounded by thoughts of being undeserving and unaccepted.
-This is a deep place that I find myself in from time to time.
-Although I knew that God was with me, my own negative voices made it hard to hear God’s whispers of love.
+I find myself in a deep place like that from time to time.
+The last time I felt like that, although as a Christian I knew that God was with me, my own negative voices made it hard to hear God’s whispers of love.
 I decided to take a few days away to be alone and spend time in prayer and the Word to see if I could hear from God.

 After settling in to where I would be for the next couple of days, I sat on one side of a couch that faced a wall of windows.
 Normally I would be looking out on a beautiful scene, but today the sun was completely obscured by clouds making my surroundings appear dark and dreary.
 I began to pray.
 “God, do you hear me?
-Are you here with me?”
+Do you even care about me?”

 Suddenly, the sun dipped below a cloud and shined a brilliant light – right where I was sitting!
 In that moment I felt God speaking to my heart, “I see you and I love you”.
 I opened my eyes and looked around the room and to my surprise, the bright sunlight was only on my spot on the couch.
 Had I been sitting anywhere else in the room I might have missed God’s personal message to me!

 First, let me tell you that I didn’t hear an audible voice.
 And there were no angel voices nor orchestral cadence that accompanied the sunlight’s appearance between the clouds.
 But it was a very real tangible moment.
 A very clear connection from a God who loves all of us and wants us to know that He sees us.

 That experience reinforced to me that even when I feel far from God and I can’t hear Him or see His movement in my life, He is still there, waiting for me to draw close to Him so He can show me that He sees me and loves me.